 Thus, the Nativity stands in contrast to the traditions accompanying Jesus’ last days.
 All four evangelists give dates for it, with slight differences in their accounts.
 And by the middle of the second century, Easter had already become a feast in its own right, as St. Paul the Apostle had said: for our Christ sacrificed himself for us, therefore let us celebrate Easter (1 Cor.
 5:7-8).

 Read also: Was Jesus born in a cave?

 Where is Christmas mentioned?

 For more than 2 billion Christians, 25 December is the Feast of the Nativity, the fourth great feast after Easter, Pentecost, and Good Friday.
-Since the beginning of the 20th century, Christmas has also been a secular holiday.
-Celebrated by Christians and non-Christians alike, with customs specific to each country.
+Since the beginning of the 20th century, Christmas has also been a secular holiday celebrated by Christians and non-Christians, with customs specific to each country.